 f) proper systems have been devised to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

-The requirement to place the matter relating to ratification ofappointment of Auditors by members at every Annual General Meeting is done away with bythe Ministry of Corporate Affairs vide its notification dated May 7 2018.
-Hence therewill be no ratification at AGM of appointment of Auditors who will be appointed in theensuing Annual General Meeting.
+The requirement of ratification of appointment of Auditors by membersat every Annual General Meeting is done away with by the Ministry of Corporate Affairsvide its notification dated May 7 2018.
+Hence the members' resolution seekingratification for continuance of their appointment at this AGM is not being sought.

 The Internal Auditors independently evaluate the internal controlsadherence to and compliance with the procedures guidelines and statutory requirements.The Audit Committee of Board periodically reviews the reports of the internal auditors andcorrective actions taken by the Management with regard thereto.

 INTERNAL FINANCIAL CONTROLS

 The Company has in place adequate internal financial controls withreference to financial statements.
 During the year such controls were tested and noreportable material weaknesses in the design or operation were observed.

 In accordance with provisions of Sections 204 of the Companies Act2013 the Board has appointed M/s V. V. Chakradeo & Co.
 Practicing CompanySecretaries Mumbai as Secretarial Auditors of the Company to conduct Secretarial Auditfor the financial year 2020-21.
 The Secretarial Audit Report for the financial Year endedMarch 31 2021 is enclosed herewith as Annexure - I forming part of this Director'sReport.
 The Secretarial Audit Report does not contain any qualification reservation oradverse remark.